junzis/pyModeS/docs/migration.md

-# Migrating from pyModeS 2.x to pymodes 3
+# Migrating from pyModeS 2.x to pyModeS 3

-pymodes 3 is a ground-up rewrite with a cleaner API, faster internals, and no Cython extension.
+pyModeS 3 is a ground-up rewrite with a cleaner API, faster internals, and no Cython extension.
 It is **not backwards-compatible** with pyModeS 2.x.